 The existing winding avenue that leads up to Dalguise House will be repaired and resurfaced with Buff macadam, but this will be done on top of the existing surface, so further excavation will not be necessary.
-In most areas the width of the original road will be retained with distinct incidences of road widening for passing bays.
+In most areas the width of the original road will be retained with distinct incidences of road widening for passing bays with setdown/delivery spaces also provided.
 However, these passing bay areas have been carefully chosen so as not to encroach on existing root protection zones.
 The road will act as a shared surface, and not be the main vehicular route into the development, therefore widening the road for a pavement is not necessary.